 soon as possible.

-Barbara and her three boys, Henry, 17, Thomas, 14, and Fredrick, 12, were advised to
+BARBARA'S MISSION COMES TO A CLOSEBarbara and her three boys, Henry, 17, Thomas, 14, and Fredrick, 12, were advised to

 leave with the body of the Saints and start westward.
 The three boys had not yet joined